stat6250-s17/course-questions-wiki/week-04/README.md

 [Course Textbook Chapter 8, Problem 4]
 -*Question* (lwang30-stat6250) : Which procedure should be performed prior to the BY group processing in *proc means* ?
+-*Answer* (lwang30-stat6250) : The data should be sorted by *proc sort* statement first before BY group processing is performed in *proc means*.

 [Course Textbook Chapter 8, Problem 7]
 -*Question* (lwang30-stat6250) : What other statistics does *proc freq* create in the output ?
+-*Answer* (lwang30-stat6250) : By default, *proc freq* also prints cumulative frequency and cumulative percent in the output.

 [Course Textbook Chapter 8, Problem 8]
 -*Question* (lwang30-stat6250) : How do we limit the frequency distribution output to categorical values only ?